 Why You Should Trust Us

 Leading the review is Senior Review Editor, Abriah Wofford.
 With over six years of professional baby gear testing at BabyGearLab and many more years as a nanny and childcare provider, Abriah uses her experience to inform the research and testing process.
 Helping with hands-on testing is Justice Wofford, a breastfeeding mother.
 As a new mother, she augmented our analysis with her opinion on the fit and support and ease of access during nursing sessions.

 Analysis and Test Results

 After hours of research, we selected the best nursing bras available.
 We then dove further in with hands-on testing to find the best of the best, examining aspects such as fit, style, and comfort.
-For each bra in our tests, we considered Fit/Comfort, Support, Ease of Use, and Style.
-Comparing these metrics helped us find the best options.
+We considered Fit/Comfort, Support, Ease of Use, and Style for each bra in our tests.

 When you are pregnant or nursing, you want to be comfortable.
 There are so many other things happening with your body that an ill-fitting piece of clothing can be the straw that breaks the camel's back.
 If a bra doesn't feel good when you're wearing it, it's the wrong bra.

 The lower band should be snug but broad enough that it does not dig into your rib cage.
 We also prefer straps that are slightly wider than average, like the Bravado Body Silk Seamless Bra, because they will help distribute the load better.
 The softness and stretchiness of the fabric are important when considering the possibility of irritation and chafing.
 We love the On Gossamer Next To Nothing material because it feels silky soft on sensitive areas.
 The best bras will move with you and not feel restricted.
 The Ingrid and Isabel Seamless is a perfect example of a bra that flexes to fit the shape of your body.